yunaranyancat/musubi/_posts/2020-04-04-shellcoder.md

 Overflow a program by inputting a string longer than 30 characters

-Debug using gdb and find out where saved EBP and EIP is overwritten in the stack (disable stack protection)
+Debug using gdb and find out where saved EBP and EIP are overwritten in the stack (disable stack protection)

 Instead of overwrite with junk, try with real address